wireapp/wire-server-deploy/offline/ldap-scim-bridge.md

 ### Pick the user mapping

-An example mapping for AD is:
+An example mapping for Active Directory is:
 ```
 DisplayName: "displayName~
 userNome: "mailNickname"